AayushBadola/Student-Database/README.md

 cd Student-Database
 ```

 This will download the project files into a directory named `Student-Database` and navigate you into it.
+The necessary `aquant.h` and `aquant.c` files are included directly in this repository.

 ### Directory Structure